Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-09-12-vim_config.md

 Simply go to their homepage to see how each and everyone of these plugins works.
 (yes I'm lazy to document how to actually use them... maybe I'll do it later)

-> Atom is dead, long live Vim!
+> Atom is dead, long live Vim!:smirk: